Digital-Mental-Health-Repository/Toolkit-MHPSS/readme.md

 # How to download the files?

-1. Go to the file that you need to download;
+1. Go to the "Wokspace" folder of the Project you wish to download;
-2. Click on the file and you will see its content;
+2. Click on the "flows.json" file;
-3. Click on the option 'Raw':
+3. Click on the option "Download":
 ![](./imgs/downloadingFiles1.png)

 4. Then right-click and click 'Save As':